davidgrab/meta-app/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

+To report a bug or request a feature, please open an issue on our [GitHub Issues page](https://github.com/davidgrab/meta-app/issues).

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.